 I am a BABCP Accredited CBT

-and EMDR Therapist (Part 2 of 3).
+EMDR Therapist and clinical supervisor.
 I have been providing treatment for clients suffering from Depression, Anxiety, Obsessive Compulsive Disorder (OCD), Panic disorder,

 Post Traumatic Stress Disorder (PTSD), childhood trauma, phobias, bereavement, relationship problems as well as complex co-morbid issues.